Sex Crimes Attorney in New Jersey

 - Whether the victim was threatened with words or gestures by a weapon or an object the victim believed was being used as a weapon

-- Whether other criminal acts were in process, such as “robbery, kidnapping, homicide, aggravated assault on another, burglary, arson, or criminal escape”
+- Whether other criminal acts were in the process, such as “robbery, kidnapping, homicide, aggravated assault on another, burglary, arson, or criminal escape”

 Our Monmouth County sex crimes defense lawyers have the skills and experience to examine the details of your case and advise you on how best to move forward.
 If you’ve been charged with one or more felony sex crimes, contact us right away.